Montréal restaurants in parks

 More on this topic: A guide to Montréal's parks and green spaces.

-On the Plateau, in the middle of the charming Square Saint-Louis, which is bordered by brightly-painted Victorian houses, Le K can sate your cravings with a café au lait and a sorbet at tables around a kiosk that is truly sweet.
+In the Plateau borough, in the middle of the charming Square Saint-Louis, which is bordered by brightly-painted Victorian houses, Le K can sate your cravings with a café au lait and a sorbet at tables around a kiosk that is truly sweet.

 More on this topic: Vegetarian-friendly diners to try in Montréal.